Monash University awarded more than $8 million to support family violence survivors back into work

 The Safe and Equal @ Work and Access to Justice programs were announced today by The Hon.
 Gayle Tierney, Minister for Higher Education, via the State Government’s $350 million Victorian Higher Education State Investment Fund (VHESIF).

-Monash’s Faculty of Arts and Faculty of Law are the first recipients of funding from VHESIF at Monash, for two complementary programs:
+Monash’s Faculty of Arts and Faculty of Law are the first recipients of funding from VHESIF at Monash, for the two complementary outputs.

-The Family Violence and Workforce Pathways program will address training and job creation for family violence victim-survivors, women’s homelessness and enhance safety overall.
+The Faculty of Arts’ Safe and Equal @ Work program will address training and job creation for family violence victim-survivors, women’s homelessness and enhance safety overall.

 It will be led by the Monash Gender and Family Violence Prevention Centre (MGFVPC), with research and professional teams to help provide Victorian family violence victim-survivors with better access to employment opportunities and industry partnerships to enhance gender equality across workplaces statewide.